Fevol/obsidian-typings/MIGRATION.md

     }
     ```

+- If you used `obsidian-typings` package with an alias, such as `@types/obsidian-typings`, `import { X } from "obsidian-typings/implementations";` won't work.
+You will need to adjust [Using `obsidian-typings/implementations`](README.md#using-obsidian-typings-implementations) approach to the corresponding path such as `./node_modules/@types/obsidian-typings/...`.

 ## Recommended optional changes

 While those changes are not strictly required, they will help to keep your code more modern, future-proof and avoids the need to use legacy workarounds.